Zchandev/4chan-ios-mobile-app-iChan/README.md

 1. Testflight

 - Support this project on Patreon: https://www.patreon.com/zchandev
-- Wait for my message with information
+- Read Welcome Note for patrons or wait for my message with information

 2. Altstore